Two inaugural races have both been given the seal of approval from the sport’s governing body after being granted licences.

 You can enter through entrycentral.com/haverhalf, runbritain.com/races or pick up an entry from Haverhill Arts Centre.

 All money raised goes to St Nicholas Hospice Care.

 The races have been made possible thanks to funding from Sanofi (formally Genzyme), Suffolk County Council, Real Bodies Health and Fitness, ONE Haverhill and Haverhill Town Council.

 Stylize Display Graphics, Digital Print Shop, GreenAir Cars, OS Communications and Perform Sports Therapy are also sponsors of the races.

-	For all the latest news and sport see Thursday’s (April 10) Echo.
+For the full story and all the latest news and sport see Thursday’s (April 3) Echo.